-Patient accounts receivable are recorded net of estimated contractual allowances and amounts estimated to be uncollectible.
-The total estimated allowance for contractual and doubtful accounts as of September 30, 2022 and 2021 was approximately \$78.3 million and \$82.1 million, respectively.
+Patient accounts receivable is recorded net of estimated contractual allowances and amounts estimated to be uncollectible.
+The total estimated allowance for contractual and doubtful accounts as of 2023 and 2022 was approximately \$90.5 million and \$78.3 million, respectively.

-1. DESCRIPTION OF REPORTING ENTITY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)
+NOTE 1: DESCRIPTION OF REPORTING ENTITY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)